 In addition to a formal talk, all these events emphasize a hands-on approach to learning.
 In the museum on campus, young children can search photographs for an owl camouflaged in a tree or match feathers to images of birds of prey while older kids admire the feet and skulls of various raptors.

 When the CRC schedules a visit to a school, library, or club, our docents can tailor presentations to the needs of specific groups, from birders to young children.
 Of course the most popular attractions for these visits are the birds who accompany us.
-Grasshopper, a Swainson's hawk, is one of our traveling ambassadors.
-We also travel with great horned owls, American kestrels, red-tailed hawks, and sometimes even Sullivan, one of our resident golden eagles.
+Grasshopper, a Swainson's Hawk, is one of our traveling ambassadors.
+We also travel with Great Horned Owls, Barn Owls, Red-tailed Hawks, and sometimes even Sullivan, one of our resident Golden Eagles.

 The California Raptor Center focuses on outreach to the Greater Sacramento area and surrounding counties, and has hosted groups from as far as Los Altos, California.